Krisha McCoy, MS

 Mercury is naturally found in the environment and is also released by industrial pollution.
 When mercury settles into water, it is converted into methylmercury, a more dangerous form.
 Methylmercury can build up in the fatty tissue of fish.
 Most fish contain trace amounts of methylmercury, which is unlikely to cause harm.
 But, large, predatory fish can contain high levels of methylmercury.

-The United States Food and Drug Administration (FDA) and the Environmental Protection Agency (EPA) provide these recommendations for women who may become pregnant, are pregnant, or are nursing:
+The US Food & Drug Administration (FDA) and the Environmental Protection Agency (EPA) provide these recommendations for women who may become pregnant, are pregnant, or are nursing:

 Pregnant women should also avoid raw and undercooked fish, especially shellfish, such as oysters or clams, because they can contain disease-causing organisms.
 Cook fish until it is opaque and flakes easily with a fork.

 Unpasteurized soft cheeses and ready-to-eat meats should be avoided during pregnancy because they may contain bacteria that causes listeriosis, a form of food poisoning